Famotidine metabolism cyp

 Famotidine is a medication that belongs to a class of drugs known as histamine-2 blockers.
 It works by decreasing the amount of acid produced in the stomach.
 This can help relieve symptoms of acid reflux, heartburn, and other gastrointestinal issues.

-See also Baxter famotidine injection package insert
+See also Protonix famotidine

 When it comes to the metabolism of famotidine, CYP enzymes play a crucial role.
 CYP enzymes, specifically CYP2C9 and CYP3A4, are responsible for metabolizing famotidine in the liver.
 Understanding how these enzymes work can help healthcare providers determine appropriate dosages for patients and anticipate potential drug interactions.